Sverdfisk/Wind-turbine-RPM-estimation-software/README.md

-# Measuring RPM of wind turbines remotely
+# Visual Monitoring System for Wind Turbine RPM Estimation

 ### Thesis:
 "Operators monitoring noise from wind turbines often lack direct access to the turbines’ rotational speed (RPM) data.
 This master’s thesis aims to address that issue using Sony's IMX385LQR image sensor.